dmitrychebayewski/air-quality-monitor-nl-api/README.md

 # Air quality monitoring API written in Kotlin  🛠

 ## Purpose

 The project is a polygon for learning the art of building and testing an API.

-I used the well-known ope service [LUCHTMEETNET 2020 OPENAPI](https://api-docs.luchtmeetnet.nl/).
+Using the well-known ope service [LUCHTMEETNET 2020 OPENAPI](https://api-docs.luchtmeetnet.nl/), I have launched the consumer service, [airrotterdam-api](https://app.swaggerhub.com/apis/dmitrychebayewski/airrotterdam/0.9)

 ## Info from Luchtmeetnet